 Efforts to rescue survivors were hampered by fallen trees blocking roads, the collapse of multiple bridges and a magnitude 6.0 earthquake which struck Indonesia’s main island of Java only days after Tropical Cyclone Seroja.

 In addition to the tragic loss of human life, Tropical Cyclone Seroja has also caused an estimated $130 million of damage.
-This includes thousands of homes being damaged or destroyed as well as damage to critical infrastructure and to the office building of the governor of East Nusa Tenggara.
+This included thousands of homes being damaged or destroyed as well as damage to critical infrastructure and to the office building of the governor of East Nusa Tenggara.

 In the immediate aftermath of the storm, only 82 per cent of damaged power infrastructure was able to be repaired in residential areas, leaving many people without the ability to contact loved ones.

-Can you help us make a difference to those who have had their lives devastated by Tropical Cyclone Seroja, and ensure people with disabilities are not left behind in the disaster response?
+Can you help us make a difference to those who had their lives devastated by Tropical Cyclone Seroja, and ensure people with disabilities are not left behind in the disaster response?
 Donate to CBM today.